Donors and Recipients: On Asymmetric Transfer Across Tasks and Languages with Parameter-Efficient Fine-Tuning: Results and Analysis

-To quantify the sources of variation in transfer effects, we fit a linear mixed model that partitions variance across model characteristics (family, size), source (fine-tuning dataset and language), and target (evaluated dataset and language).
-The resulting variance shares are reported in Table~\ref{tab:varshares-aggregated}.
+We analyse stability using two complementary views: a variance decomposition of transfer effects and a rank-based Consistency Index.

-In the \regMTXL\ regime, the model component is comparatively small (9.0\%), whereas source and target account for larger, comparable shares (29.0\% and 30.6\%).
-This indicates that cross-lingual transfer regularities are organised primarily by donor data and the evaluation language rather than by model identity.
-For \regMLXT, the model component dominates (50.9\%), exceeding both source (8.3\%) and target (9.1\%), suggesting that off-task interference is strongly model-dependent and varies across architectures and scales.
-When both task and language change (\regXTXL), the residual term is largest (69.3\%) with a sizeable target contribution (24.9\%) and minimal model/source shares (1.9\%/4.0\%), indicating limited predictable structure in this regime.
-Aggregated across regimes, the model accounts for the largest share (47.7\%); however, the regime-wise decomposition clarifies where transfer is structured (Matched-Task, Cross-Language) versus noisy (Cross-Task, Cross-Language).
+\paragraph{Variance Decomposition} To quantify the sources of variation in transfer effects, we fit a linear mixed-effects model that partitions variance across model characteristics (family, size), transfer source, and transfer target.
+The resulting variance shares (as percentages of total $\Delta$ variance) are reported in Table~\ref{tab:varshares-aggregated}.